ADVERTISMENT

-Plastics You Could Eat - Recyling
+Plastics You Could Eat

-By Kathy Sykes
+by Kathy Sykes

 Just in the UK, we produce enough plastic to fill the Royal Albert Hall - three times every single day.
 That's about six million tonnes a year.
 And most plastics last indefinitely, taking thousands of years to disintegrate.
 If the Romans had made plastic, we'd still have their waste with us today.
 If we don't want our great-grandchildren to have to live on mounds of old plastic, we should try to address the issue.